vitormuuniz/nlw5-podcastr/README.md

 # Next Level Week 5 🚀

+The goal was creating an app to reproduce podcasts using Next.js to develop the web interface.

 ### To run this application you need to execute the following steps:
    ##### First things first execute:
     - yarn install;